 Only mirror positive body language and speech.
 If your interviewer has a bug-bear about something and they go a little off track and start to act frustrated or annoyed, you really do not want to mirror that language!
 If this should happen, remain positive and relaxed.
 This should help bring the focus back to your interview and improve the atmosphere once again.

 Try not to let your mirroring run away with you.
-Sometimes it is easy to get distracted by observing their behaviour and trying to mirror their mannerisms without paying full attention to the questions you are being asked.
+Sometimes it is easy to get distracted by observing their behavior and trying to mirror their mannerisms without paying full attention to the questions you are being asked.

 It makes it easier for you to answer your interview questions if you use mirroring to see things from their perspective.
 Why not practice mirroring before your next interview and see how you get on.
 Try it out on family and friends.
 When done right, mirroring can help strengthen your bond with your friends and helps you see things from their point of view too.